hugs/slowjam/README.md

 ### Logging

-By default, slowjam logs the statement about to be run to stdout.
+By default, slowjam does not log the statement about to be run to stdout.

+    > jam.log = false

+But you can turn that on.

     > jam.log = true

-But you can turn that off, so now your code will run -- slowly, and quietly.

-    > jam.log = false